mardiros/blacksmith/docs/source/user/register_routes.rst

 Registration
 ------------

-The :term:`client_name` is the name to access to the resource using the client factory.
+The :term:`client_name` is the name to access to the :term:`resource` using the client factory.
 Everytime the `client_name` is used, it must always match the same (:term:`service`, :term:`version`).
+The resource will be a python property of that client that will be manipulable using methods.

 This is a design decision to avoid to register client with service and version, then resources.
 But the client name reprent an internal name for a service.

-This may be usefull to register the same route of a service under different client name by registering different parameter.
+This may be usefull to register the same :term:`resource` of a service under different client name by registering different parameter.
 The idea here is to register a client for a specific usage and you may have different schema for that.

 ::